-Sylvain Catherine, Maxwell Miller, Natasha Sarin (Working), Relaxing Household Liquidity Constraints through Social Security.
+Sylvain Catherine, Maxwell Miller, Natasha Sarin (2020), Relaxing Household Liquidity Constraints through Social Security, Journal of Public Economics.

 Abstract: The authors summarize the recent literature on mutual fund manager skill and performance.
 They discuss the latest contributions in the field and reinterpret them through the lens of the rational expectations framework (efficient market hypothesis).
 They further discuss the importance of (1) the choice of benchmark model and (2) the time-series and cross-sectional sample selected in performance studies.
 The article has three main conclusions.
 First, although net alpha is a measure of the abnormal return of an extra dollar invested in a particular fund (i.e., performance), it does not measure mutual fund manager skill.
 To measure the latter, the product of gross alpha and the size of the fund—value added—is needed.
 Second, the set of real-time available index funds is the relevant counterfactual to use when assessing the skill and performance of investment managers.
 Nontradable factors that are constructed with the benefit of hindsight are not a realistic benchmark.
 Third, the authors can think of no good reason to exclude high-quality mutual fund data either in the cross section or time series when making inferences regarding skill and performance.